ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.3F Federation Committee Budget Request Policy.md

 <!-- end list -->

-1.  <span class="c8">Notice of budget deliberations must be sent by the Committee/Working Group chair to the membership at least 14 days prior to such deliberations.</span>
+a.  <span class="c8">Notice of budget deliberations must be sent by the
+    Committee/Working Group chair to the membership at least 14 days prior to such deliberations.</span>